scaleway/ai-pulse-nvidia-trt-llm/docs/02-model_preparation.md

 mkdir -p /scratch/huggingface
 git -C /scratch/huggingface clone https://github.com/huggingface/transformers.git
 ```
-2. Run the conversion by using the **Triton server image created before** as it contains all the python dependencies required for the process.
+2. Run the conversion of **llama-2-7b-chat** by using the **Triton server image created before** as it contains all the python dependencies required for the process.
 ```
 cp /scratch/meta/llama_models/tokenizer.model  /scratch/meta/llama_models/llama-2-7b-chat/tokenizer.model
-sudo docker run -d                                      \
+sudo docker run s                                      \
         --runtime=nvidia                                \
         --gpus all                                      \
         -it --rm                                        \